exponea/exponea-flutter-sdk/Documentation/authorization.md

 ## Configure application ID

-**Multiple mobile apps:** If your Engagement project supports multiple mobile apps, specify the `applicationId` in your configuration.
+**Multiple mobile apps:** If your {user.mkg} project supports multiple mobile apps, specify the `applicationId` in your configuration.
 This helps distinguish between different apps in your project.

 ```dart
 final configuration = ExponeaConfiguration(